TrixSec/waymap/README.md

 - Added 249 High Risk Cves Data In Waymap
 - Total Count: 390

-#### v6.0.4
-- Added New Scan Profile 'deepscan' use using --profile deepscan
-- Features in Deepscan: Scan for 25+ Types of Headers Vuln , Do Massive Directory Fuzzing, Find Backup Files On The Server
-- Fixed Scan Type 'cors' Error
-- minor bug fixed

-#### v6.0.5
-- fixed issue regaring waymap updates

 #### v6.1.6
 - Added New Module In Deepscan Profile : Vulnerable Javascript Library And Files Scanner
 - Added WAF/IPS Detector In Waymap Can Detect More Than 160 Types of Waf